bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/uposatha.md

 bhikkhus then, after the preliminary duties and the general confession, one bhikkhu chants the *ñatti*:

-'Suṇantu me bhante āyasmantā ajj'uposatho paṇṇaraso, yad'āyasmantānaṃ pattakallaṃ, mayaṃ aññamaññaṃ pārisuddhi uposathaṃ kareyyāma.'
+'Suṇantu me bhante āyasmantā ajj'uposatho paṇṇaraso, yad'āyasmantānaṁ pattakallaṁ, mayaṁ aññamaññaṁ pārisuddhi uposathaṁ kareyyāma.'

 '*Let the ven. ones listen to me.
 Today is an Observance day, which is a fifteenth (day of the fortnight).
 If it seems right to the ven. ones let us